(Last Updated On: May 2, 2021)

 The sail-shaped roof of the Sydney Opera House

-12. Walk the Sydney Harbour Bridge
+Walk or climb the Sydney Harbour Bridge

 There are two ways to experience the Sydney Harbour Bridge depending on your appetite for adventure and your budget.
 One is the quite pricey, but once-in-a-lifetime Bridge Climb, where you’ll be strapped in and scaling the arch on the bridge itself.
 The second is a more leisurely stroll at your own pace as you walk across Sydney Harbour from The Rocks to Milsons Point on the Northern end.
 Either way, you’ll get stunning views of the harbour on a good day.